conjure-cp/conjure/ide/report/Questionaire.md

 Open up the the model (.essence) file by selecting it from the file explorer in the left side panel.

-Try Running the "Model essence" command on the model.
+Try Running the "Model" command on the model.

 The generated eprime file should automatically open in a new tab.